sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/identity-context.md

 | attributeDefinition | sailpoint.object.ObjectAttribute | This is the definition of the attribute being promoted. |
 | oldValue | Object | This is the attribute's previous value. |

-For available methods on these objects see our [rule java documentation](https://developer.sailpoint.com/idn/docs/rules/java-docs).
+For available methods on these objects see our [Rules Java Docs](https://developer.sailpoint.com/idn/docs/rules/java-docs).

-## Example Usage
+## Examples

-The following examples will help get you started to see what is possible with the identity context.
+These examples will help you learn what you can do with the identity context.

 :::info

-`$identity` as well as the other variables can be used in all transform operations.
+You can use `$identity`, as well as the other variables, in all transform operations.

 :::

-### Get the Id From an Identity’s Manager
+### Get the ID of the identity's manager

-The use of a firstValid is needed, if the identity does not have a manager `getManager()` returns null.
+You must use a `firstValid`.
+If the identity does not have a manager, `getManager()` returns null.

 ```json
 {